solarwinds/terraform-provider-swo/docs/resources/dashboard.md

 - `category_id` (String) The category that this dashboard is assigned to.
 - `is_private` (Boolean) True if the dashboard is restricted to the owner
+- `version` (Number) Default version is null.
+Version 2 triples the granularity of widget heights.
+For a pre-version-2 dashboard, the dashboard client will migrate a widget's height to the new granularity by tripling the previous height value.Ex, a pre-version-2 dashboard widget of height = 2, will be migrated to a height = 6.
 - `widgets` (Attributes Set) The widgets that are placed on the dashboard. (see [below for nested schema](#nestedatt--widgets))

 ### Read-Only